ashfurrow/NSSpain2014/Playground.md

 var numbers = [1, 52, 4, 90, 17, 42, 72, 101, 55, 3]
 ```

 Pretty straightforward – just an array of some integers.
 Let's say we'd like to sort that array.
 How would we do it?
-Well, we know that Swift as a `sorted` method on the Array type that returns a newly sorted array, according to the closure that we pass into the `sorted` method.
+Well, we know that Swift has a `sorted` method on the Array type that returns a newly sorted array, according to the closure that we pass into the `sorted` method.
 Let's take a look.

 ```swift